foundriesio/docs/source/user-guide/troubleshooting/troubleshooting.rst

    Failed to update Image repo metadata: The root metadata was expired.

-This means your TUF root key has expired.
+This means The Update Framework (TUF) root key has expired.

 **Solution:** Rotate your :ref:`ref-offline-keys`.